finos/common-cloud-controls/docs/governance/community-guidelines/releases/README.md

 #### Release Candidate Preparation

 1. **Request for Release Candidate (RC):** After the PR is merged, the Release Manager compiles the release candidate based on the merged changes.
 2. **Working Group Approval:** The [WG]s review the release candidate to ensure all deliverables are finalized and meet release criteria.
-The release candidate must be approved before moving forward.
+The release candidate must be approved before moving forward in the process.
 3. **Change Management Board (CMB) Review:**
    - The CMB reviews the release candidate and confirms whether it adheres to compliance and quality standards.
    - If further changes are required, the Release Manager aggregates feedback and creates a loop for revisions.